kodecocodes/SC_JoshSteele/For Instructor/00-Starter Project/HealthKitQuickStart/README.md

 ## Talking Head 4

 Now, data is stored in the data store in discrete chunks.
 Periods of steps are summed up and stored for a given time period.
 What if you want to sum up all of those discrete chunks and give a total for a larger time period?
-Luckily the HealthKit API let you do just that.
+Luckily the HealthKit APIs let you do just that.
 Let’s look at how we can summarize our step count for the day and display it in the My Day pane.

 ## Example 4